heckmon/flutter_code_crafter/docs/LSPClient.md

 ### 1. Using WebSocket

-The class `LSPWebSocketConfig` is used to connect to an LSP server using WebSocket.
+The class `LspSocketConfig` is used to connect to an LSP server using WebSocket.
 It takes the following parameters:
 - `serverUrl`: The WebSocket URL of the LSP server.
 - `filePath`: A filePath is required by the LSP server to provide completions and diagnostics.
 - `workspacePath`: The workspace path is the current directory or the parent directory which holds the `filePath` file.